kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

 The proposed marker value is: `{k8s_io__value: unset}`

-For example, given a resource with a field owned by field manager "mgr1":
+For example, given an object with a field owned by field manager "mgr1":

 ```yaml
 apiVersion: stable.example.com/v1